jt151077/adk-customer-complains/README.md

 This will start a webserver running on http://127.0.0.1:8000.
 By pointing your webbrowser to this address, you can test the code.

+As an example, you can mention the order id 'ORD2025003' and the product 'milk' or 'ketchup'.
+This should show you that these were on the delivered box.
+However, if you try product 'cucumber', it will issue you a voucher

 6. You can also test (locally and remotely) the Agent from the command line and/or deploy it via the following commands: